Our People

 Director

-Dr Victoria Winckler has been the Director of the Bevan Foundation since 2002, establishing it as Wales’ most exciting and innovative think-tank.
-Victoria is also currently Wales adviser to the Joseph Rowntree Foundation.
+Dr Victoria Winckler has been the Director of the Bevan Foundation since 2002, establishing it as Wales’ most influential think-tank.

-Victoria holds a BA (Hons) in geography, MSc in Town Planning and a PhD.
+Victoria holds a BA (Hons), MSc and PhD.

 Rachael Simmonds